Between Earth and Sky: Black Sun

-Serapio of the Carrion Crow family is blinded and scarred in a religious ritual.
+Serapio of the Carrion Crow clan is blinded and scarred in a religious ritual.
 He becomes the new incarnation of the Crow God.
 Years later, Captain Xiala is hired to transport him to the city of Tova by a man named Balam.
 Xiala's crew mutinies after learning that she has magical powers.
 Serapio summons an army of crows to kill the crew and save her.

 In Tova, Naranpa serves as the Sun Priest, head of the Watchers.
-Yatliza, leader of the Carrion Crow, dies mysteriously.
-Her son Okoa returns home to Tova and attempts to prevent conflict with the Watchers.
-At her funeral, a riot breaks out, and Okoa is falsely accused of an attempted assassination on Naranpa.
+The citizens consist of four clans: Carrion Crow, Golden Eagle, Winged Serpent and Water Strider ('the Sky Made') as well as clanless people ('the dry earth').
+Yatliza, leader of the Carrion Crow clan, dies mysteriously.
+Her son Okoa returns home to Tova from the 'war school' in Hokaia and attempts to prevent conflict with the Watchers.
+At Yatliza's funeral, a riot breaks out, and Okoa is falsely accused of an attempted assassination on Naranpa.
 The Watchers prepare for war with the Odohaa cult.
 Naranpa is ousted from her position as Sun Priest; her bodyguard and former lover Iktan supports this ouster.
 Naranpa seeks help from her brother Denaochi and Zataya, a witch.
 Rogue priests kill Naranpa; Zataya resurrects her.

 Xiala and Serapio arrive in Tova.
 During an eclipse, Serapio kills most of the Watchers at Sun Rock.
 He is surprised to discover that Naranpa, the true Sun priest, is not there.
 He is severely injured but is rescued by Okoa.
 Time seems to freeze and a black sun hangs over Tova as the new year begins.